 While making your way through Icelandic villages, you might stumble across something you’ve never seen before.
 Iceland’s turf houses are buildings made of wood, rocks, and stone which have turf covering the sides and roof.

-This unusual architectural style was originally developed in northern Europe.
+This unusual architectural style was originally from northern Europe.
 The insulation provided by this type of shelter protected locals from and their farm animals from harsh weather conditions.
 In some countries, this type of building has been around since the Iron Age.

 This traditional architectural style was popular throughout the 17th century and into the 18th and 19th centuries in Iceland.
 Hofskirkja church in Hof, Öræfi was the last church built in the Old World style back in 1884.
 There are six turf churches left in Iceland that are still standing.